Why Your Dental Practice Is Not Showing Up in ChatGPT Recommendations

 If you typed a question into ChatGPT, watched it name three or four local dentists, and your own practice was nowhere in the list, the cause is almost always one of a few specific, fixable things: your website is not in the search index the tool reads from, your business details disagree with each other across the web, or your pages do not describe your services in the plain, factual detail an engine can quote.
 None of those is a verdict on the quality of your dentistry.
 They are gaps in how findable and how legible your practice is to a machine, and every one of them can be closed.

 This guide walks through why it happens and what to do about it, in the order that actually matters.
-It stays inside the rules the General Dental Council sets for what a practice may say, because the fixes that win an AI recommendation are, conveniently, the same ones that keep you compliant: accurate information, real reviews, clear pages, honest pricing.
+The fixes that win an AI recommendation are the same ones a dental practice should be doing anyway: accurate information, real reviews, clear pages, clear pricing.
 If you want the companion piece on earning the recommendation from a standing start, our guide to how dentists get recommended by ChatGPT is the place to go next.

 You asked ChatGPT and your practice was not there: what does that actually mean?